Snapchat Planets Guide 2026. Meanings, Order & Rankings

 The closer a friend’s planet sits to your Sun, the more you snap and chat with them.
 And yes, this universe is totally private, only you can see where your friends’ “orbit” you.
 It updates often, so the order can shift as your friendships and activity change.
 I’ve watched mine shuffle after a streak streaks out, then comes back the next day.

-Once Friend Solar System is turned on in Snapchat Plus on iPhone, Snapchat quietly tracks snaps, chats, and streaks in the background.
+Once Friend Solar System is turned on in Snapchat Plus, Snapchat quietly tracks snaps, chats, and streaks in the background.
 Based on that activity, it assigns each of your top eight friends a planet, from Mercury, closest, to Neptune, farthest.

 A fun twist, your place in someone else’s solar system might be completely different.
 You could be their Mercury, while they sit as your Jupiter.
 That is just how the universe spins.